blessingtb3/es6/README.md

 # es6

+ECMAScript (often abbreviated as ES) is the standard specification that JavaScript (JS) is based on.
+Therefore, you can say that **JavaScript is an implementation of ECMAScript**.

+### Explanation:
+- **ECMAScript**: It is a scripting language specification standardized by ECMA International.
+The specification outlines the core features, syntax, and semantics of the language.
+- **JavaScript**: It is a programming language that implements the ECMAScript standard along with additional features and APIs (such as the Document Object Model, or DOM) that are specific to web development.

+In summary, **JavaScript is part of ECMAScript**, as it adheres to the ECMAScript standards while also extending them with additional capabilities.

 ES6 essentials

 In this section we are going to cover essential js features that we are going to use in react applications, such as: